dasensioco/edu-devcamp/HOL/HOL2/README.md

     ![image](./media/2018-09-10-11-55-00.jpg)

 1. Go to `General` and click `My classmates`.
 You will see the `Show classmates` button.
-Once you press it you will be first prompted to enter your credentials and then prompted to grant permissions to the app.
-Once you click `Accept` the team member data will be loaded via the Graph API.
+Once you press it you will be first prompted to enter your credentials (and might be prompted to grant permissions to the app).
+Once you close the dialog the team member data will be loaded via the Graph API.

     ![image](./media/2018-09-10-16-34-00.jpg)